Technical Guide for API Partners

 2. Pull availability schedules for a single product

-- This endpoint can be used in conjunction with /products/{product-code to pull availability for a single product.
+- This endpoint can be used in conjunction with /products/{product-code to pull availability for a single product when the customer selects a product from the search results.

 /availability/schedules/bulk